Blea Moor Tunnel: History

 Built by the Midland Railway, it took more than four years to complete.
 Construction started in 1872, with dynamite transported from Carlisle and Newcastle in carts to the construction site.
 The wages on offer to the miners who dug the tunnel were 5s to 5s 6d per day.

 It was completed in 1875 at a cost of £109,000.

-It passes some 500 feet below the moor after which it was named, and was built with the aid of seven separate construction shafts sunk from the moor above.
+It passes some 500 ft below the moor after which it was named, and was built with the aid of seven separate construction shafts sunk from the moor above.
 This permitted sixteen separate gangs of workers to be used during construction (one from each open end and two from the foot of each of the shafts).
 Four of these were subsequently filled in but three were retained for ventilation purposes and are still used as such today (with occasional ice accumulation problems).
 At one point of the track's history, steam locomotives were tested for their worthiness by driving them through this tunnel.